dcasas/strategic-monitoring-specs/DSL.md

 # Why I should care about this
 I will try to convince you that both _specifications_ and _working software_ are actually the same thing, and that it is worth to spend a “reasonable” amount of time and effort on coming up with __good enough specifications__ in order to produce __working software__.

-I know what you are thinking... _but what it means “good enough specification"?_
+What it means “good enough specification"?

 __A specification for a given [`Feature`] is good enough when you can directly use it to unambiguously verify the quality of a given implementation for such [`Feature`].__